joycedsouza2510-wq/Inventory-Management-Dashboard/README.md

-Joyce Dsouza <joycedsouza2510@gmail.com>
-11:51 PM (0 minutes ago)
-to me

 # 📊 Inventory Management Dashboard (Microsoft Excel)

-## 📌 Project Overview
+## 🚀 Project Overview

-This project is an interactive Inventory Management Dashboard built using Microsoft Excel.
+This project is an interactive **Inventory Management Dashboard** built entirely in **Microsoft Excel** using Pivot Tables, Pivot Charts, KPI Cards, and Slicers.

-The dashboard enables users to monitor inventory performance through KPIs, Pivot Tables, Pivot Charts, and interactive Slicers.
+The dashboard provides an easy way to monitor inventory performance, analyse stock levels, identify low-stock products, and explore purchasing trends.

 ---